ACodes3/telegram-bot/server/README.md

 # Telegram Bot with Stripe Integration

-This repository contains the source code for a basic Telegram bot integrated with Stripe, designed for deployment on Vercel using serverless functions.
+This repository contains the source code for a basic Telegram bot integrated with Stripe, designed for deployment on Render using serverless functions.

 ## Features